 My name is Sid.
-I'm a senior manager at Bain, and I joined just over a year ago.
-Before that I did four years in investment banking after earning an economics degree at the University of Edinburgh.
+Before joining Bain, I did four years in investment banking after earning an economics degree at the University of Edinburgh.

 After four years in banking, your learning curve starts to flatten quite quickly.
 There isn't much of a gap between what you're doing and what your boss is doing, and you start to feel, OK, am I really learning that much here?
 And then when you think about your exit opportunities, you're kind of constrained to a certain area.
 The reason I decided to pursue a career in consulting was that it offers a much broader spectrum of exit opportunities.
 And in terms of skills, I learn on a day-to-day basis something so broad that it's very difficult for that learning curve to flatten anytime soon.